Lifestyle | Health & Wellness

 The FODMAP Friendly Smartphone App bring you a plethora of FODMAP information, straight from the researchers who do the lab testing, right to your fingertips.

 Using the app is the most expedient and reliable way to keep up-to-date on FODMAP information.
-The app is free and we cannot imagine being able to follow the low FODMAP diet without it.
 We think everyone who follows the diet should have this app.
 Period.

 Please help us maintain the integrity of FODMAP Friendly.
 This is a trademarked term and we only use it to denote a food or food product that has actually been lab tested by FODMAP Friendly.
 In other words, we do not say something is “FODMAP friendly” in a casual sense.